Argentina national football team: Head-to-head record

-Below is a result summary of all matches Argentina has played against FIFA recognised teams.

 Rivalries

 Brazil

-Argentina and Brazil have a strong rivalry which is one of the oldest in South America.
-Games between the two teams, even those that are only friendly matches, are often marked by notable and controversial incidents.
-The rivalry has also been referred to as the "Battle of the Americas."
+Argentina and Brazil have a fierce rivalry which is one of the oldest in South America.
+Matches between the two teams, even those that are only friendly matches, are often marked by notable and controversial incidents.
+The rivalry has also been referred to as the "Superclassic of the Americas."
 FIFA has described it as the "essence of football rivalry".
-CNN ranked it second on their top 10 list of international football rivalries—only below the older England–Scotland football rivalry.

 The rivalry has extended to comparisons between Pelé and Diego Maradona.
 Some of their countrymen also feature regularly in such debates.
-The next most notable pair are perhaps Garrincha (Brazilian) and Alfredo Di Stéfano (Argentine).
-The most dominant figures from the two countries in the modern game are Neymar (Brazilian) and Lionel Messi (Argentine).
+The next most notable pair are perhaps Garrincha (Brazil) and Alfredo Di Stéfano (Argentina).
+The most dominant figures from the two countries in the modern game are Neymar (Brazil) and Lionel Messi (Argentina).
 Both Pelé and Maradona have declared Neymar and Messi their respective "successors".

 England

 With a rivalry stemming from the 1966 World Cup and intensified by the Falklands War of 1982, Argentina and England have had numerous confrontations in World Cup tournaments.
 Among them was the quarter-final match in 1986, where Diego Maradona scored two goals against England.
 The first was a handball, but was ruled legal by the referee.
-The second, scored minutes later, saw Maradona passing five England outfield players before scoring, and is often described as one of the greatest goals in football history.
+The second, scored minutes later, saw Maradona passing five England outfield players before scoring, and is often described as one of, if not the greatest goal in football history.

-The nations were paired together in the Round of 16 at the 1998 FIFA World Cup, won by Argentina on penalties, and again at the group stage in 2002, England winning 1–0 through a penalty by David Beckham who had been sent off in the tie four years earlier.
+The nations were paired together in the round of 16 at the 1998 World Cup, won by Argentina on penalties, and again at the group stage in 2002, with England winning 1–0 through a penalty by David Beckham who had been sent off in the tie four years earlier.

+Colombia

+The rivalry between Argentina and Colombia truly began in the 1990's when Colombia beat Argentina 5-0 at the Estadio Monumental.
+While the rivalry's roots can be traced back further, this match is considered a key catalyst.
+Prior to this, Argentina had long been a dominant force in South American football, while Colombia was still establishing itself.

+In the 1999 Copa América, Colombia would defeat Argentina 3-0 in the group stage.
+At the 2015 Copa América Argentina and Colombia would face each other in the quarter-finals of the with Argentina winning in a penalty shootout.
+The two teams would face in the group stage of the 2019 Copa América with Colombia winning 2-0.
+Argentina and Colombia would meet again in the semi-finals of 2021 Copa América, this time Argentina winning in a penalty shootout.
+Argentina and Colombia would meet in the 2024 Copa América final with Argentina winning 1-0 in extra time.